mtumilowicz/java11-stream-map-filter-implementation-using-reduce/README.md

             BiFunction<U, ? super T, U> accumulator,
             BinaryOperator<U> combiner)`

-First two are inadequate as they return Optional<T> or has `BinaryOperator<T>` as an accumulator.
+First two are inadequate as they return `Optional<T>` or has `BinaryOperator<T>` as an accumulator.

-So we take third method:
+So we take third method and provide requested implementations:
 * map
     ```
     static <T, R> Stream<R> map(Stream<T> stream, Function<T, R> mapper) {